-Yes, you can set up recurring payments to invoice your clients daily, weekly, monthly, or even annually.
+You can set up recurring payments to invoice your customers daily, weekly, monthly, or even annually.

 What if my customer’s transaction is declined?

-When a merchant sets up a new recurring payment series, they can allow their buyer to save their credit card on file.
-The buyer sees the first invoice from that recurring series with a checkbox to save their payment details.
-Just like all other invoices, your buyer gets a few attempts to put in the right payment information (card number, expiration date, etc.).
-If the card fails after those attempts, both the merchant and buyer are notified by email that that particular transaction failed.
-The recurring series stays intact and will continue to send the next instances in that series, but the merchant will have to re-send a single invoice if they want to re-try getting payment for the invoice instance that failed.
+When you set up a new series of recurring payments, you’ll be given the choise to allow your customer to save their credit card on file.
+The customer will see their first invoice from the recurring series with a checkbox to save their card payment details.
+Just like all other invoices, your customer is allowed several attempts to enter the right payment information (card number, expiration date).
+If the card fails after those attempts, both you and your customer are notified by email that that particular transaction failed.
+The recurring series stays intact and will continue to send the next instances in that series, but you will have to re-send a single invoice to ensure that you still receive payment for the invoice instance that failed.

-When a merchant has a recurring series that includes a saved CoF payment, the credit card on file could be (at some point in the series schedule) past its expiration date or fails for another reason.
-In that instance, Square automatically falls back to sending an invoice where the buyer can enter new card information.
-Both the merchant and buyer are notified that the card on file wasn’t charged.
-And the buyer can still pay the regular invoice through the normal invoice pay webpage (where they will also have the option to save a new card on file).
-In the case that a new/different card is saved on file, the merchant will get an email that the invoice was paid with an updated CoF.
+When you have a recurring series that includes a saved CoF payment, the credit card on file at some point in the series your customer’s card may go past its expiration date or fails for another reason.
+In that instance, Square automatically falls back to sending an invoice where your customer willi be prompted to enter their new card information.
+Both the you and your customer will be notified that the card on file wasn’t charged, and the customer can still pay the regular invoice through the normal invoice payment webpage (where they will also have the option to save a new card on file, too).
+In the case that a new/different card is saved on file, you will receive an email notifying you that the invoice has been paid with an updated CoF.

 Start saving time and getting paid faster.
 Sign up to Square to send Invoices and recurring payments today.
 Click here to get started.